 What is Google Vault?

-Google Vault is a core G Suite app that allows you to determine what content is retained and then offers easy functionality to search for and export data to make sure it meets your eDiscovery and compliance needs.
+Google Vault is a core G Suite (also known as a Google Apps) app that allows you to determine what content is retained and then offers easy functionality to search for and export data to make sure it meets your eDiscovery and compliance needs.

 What is Google Vault for?

-Archiving – Google Vault allows administrators to create retention rules that control the length of time that data is stored for, before being deleted from use accounts and Google’s systems.
+Archiving – Google Vault allows administrators to create retention rules that control the length of time that data is stored for, before being deleted from user accounts and Google’s systems.

 Legal Holds – Administrators can place a hold on individual users to ensure their data is retained as long as required for legal purposes.